ken-bimmel/jedi-on-tauntauns/README.md

 - [ ] Generate a random NPC
   - [ ] Include name/species as part of generated NPC
     - [ ] Option for non-sentient creatures
-    - [x] Include link to species on Wookiepedia
-- [x] Explanation of NPC generation logic

 ### Character Sheet